stlehmann/pyads/doc/installation.md

 ## Installation on Linux

-For Linux *pyads* uses the ADS library *adslib.so* which needs to be compiled from source if you use a source package.
-This should not be an issue, however if you should encounter any problems with the *adslib.so* please contact me.
+For Linux *pyads* uses the ADS library *AdsLib.so* which needs to be compiled from source if you use a source package.
+This should not be an issue, however if you should encounter any problems with the *AdsLib.so* please contact me.

 For the compilation to work you need to make sure `cmake` and `g++` are installed on your system.